Peshawar High Court: Current formation

-The Constitution of Pakistan, 1973 provides that Peshawar High Court shall have a Bench each at Abbottabad and DI Khan.
+The Constitution of Pakistan, 1973 provides that Peshawar High Court shall have a Bench each at Abbottabad and Dera Ismail Khan.
 Article 199 of the Constitution lays down in detail the jurisdiction of the High Court.
 The jurisdiction was more or less the same as provided under the Constitution of 1956 and further detailed under the Constitution of 1962.

 The Constitution of Pakistan, 1956, Article 170, states that:

 "Notwithstanding anything contained in Article 22, each High Court shall have power throughout the territories in relation to which it exercise jurisdiction, to issue to any person or authority, including in appropriate cases any Government directions, orders or writs, including writs in the nature of habeas corpus, mandamus, prohibition, quo warranto and certiorari, for the enforcement of any of the rights conferred by Part II and for any other purpose."

 Justices of Peshawar High Court

 High Court is headed by a Chief Justice.
 The bench consist of Justices and additional judges.
 The retirement age of Chief Justice and Justices is 62 years.
 The Additional Judges are initially appointed for one year.
 After that their services could either be extended or they could be confirmed or they are retired.
-The current Chief Justice of Peshawar High Court is Justice Qaiser Rashid Khan.
+The current Chief Justice of the Peshawar High Court is Justice Syed Muhammad Attique Shah.